FranBarInstance/neutralts/doc/bif-flg.md

 {:flg; ... :}
 =============

 Set a flag for a bif.
+It is case sensitive.

 ```html
 {:flg; flag1 flag2 ... :}